Winter Whale Festival | Port Stephens / Nelson Bay

-The Port Stephens Winter Whale Festival is taking centre stage again from the 12th to the 20th of July, 2025.
 Calling all families, foodies, and whale-lovers.
+The Port Stephens Winter Whale Festival is taking centre stage again from the 10th to the 19th of July, 2026.
 Get ready for nine days of winter magic as this much-loved annual event is back, bigger, and better than ever!

 The Majesty of Whales in Port Stephens